FROM BUNNY TO BROW

-Most people probably consider felt as a type of cloth - smoother and tougher than cotton or woolen fabric, but cloth nonetheless.
+Most people probably consider felt as a type of cloth - smoother and tougher than cotton or woollen fabric, but cloth nonetheless.
 But really there is little similarity.
 Unlike cloth, felt is made up of many short, single animal fibres.
 These fibres interlock; they have a natural tendency to "crawl" and twist when kneaded and manipulated in hot water and steam.
 Pressure, heat and water are used throughout the hat making process.

-Felt is the strongest natural fabric produced, because every fibre is interlocked in every direction with a number of other fibres.
+Felt is the strongest natural fabric produced because every fibre is interlocked in every direction with a number of other fibres.
 All other fabrics are made of fibres which are first twisted into threads and then woven by hand or machine.
 Because these threads are always woven in either right-angled or parallel lines, the woven fabric can be torn along a straight line.

 Since felt does not have the bulk of twisted threads that woven fabrics do, it's also the smoothest fabric known.

 Felt is the lightest fabric known because few fibres are required to provide the strength necessary.
 For the same reason felt is the most resilient of fabrics.